 All ages are welcome at the fitness center.
-Cardio equipment, strength training equipment, free weights, balance and other exercise aids are available.
+Cardio equipment, strength training equipment, free weights, balance and other exercise tools are available.
 There is a $10 monthly suggested contribution for age 60 and over and family caregivers of any age.
 A $15 fee is required for under age 60.
-A certified personal trainer is available at no additional cost by appointment only.
+A certified personal trainer is available at no additional cost, by appointment only.

 For most Health and Fitness classes, there is a $4 per class suggested contribution for age 60 and over and family caregivers of any age.
 A $5 per class fee for under age 60 is required.
 Punch cards are available.
 Registration is required for all classes by calling 402-441-7575.
 Please register early as classes that do not have sufficient enrollment will be canceled.

 Online Aging Partners Health and Fitness Classes via Zoom